SXuanAlan/cs224r_project/README.md

 Alan Zhao and Juhyun Jung

-## Summary

-This project studies action representations for generative imitation policies.
-The policy predicts short action chunks, and the main question is whether those chunks should be modeled directly in the raw time domain or through a frequency-domain representation such as DCT.

-The final report compares raw Flow Matching, full-frequency DCT, sparse DCT at several `K` values, stochastic residual variants, and channel-aware sparse DCT on Can, Square, Push-T, and PegInsertionSide.
-The reported results are based on single-seed, 50-rollout evaluations.

-The submitted final report is:

-- `docs/reports/final project report.pdf`

-Final report figures are stored in:

-- `docs/reports/figures/final_report/`

 ## Method

 For each action chunk `A` with horizon `H`, DCT variants transform each action